raganwald/raganwald.github.com/_posts/2016-03-17-programs-must-be-written-for-people-to-read.md

 Code that is written in a particular domain can and should be written for programmers who are proficient with the tools of their trade.
 In ES6, that includes generators and common operations on sequences like `take`, `tail`, and `zipWith`.

 Also, code that is written for a particular domain can and should be written for programmers who have domain-knowledge.
 A Fibonacci function should be written for the reader who has familiarity with mathematics.
-Code is written for humans to read, but there is a presumption that humans choosing to read it will have or be prepared to acquire the knowledge appropriate for that domain.
+Code is written for humans to read, but there is a presumption that humans choosing to read it will have or be prepared to acquire the knowledge appropriate for that domain.[^business]

 When there are multiple concerns, each requiring attention to a different domain, we separate those concerns.
 This is why the engine of a car is hidden away from the driver and the passengers, and it is why the mechanics of computing a fibonacci number is separated from the programming issues of how to implement things like `take`, `tail`, `zipWith`, or `memoize`.

+---

+### notes